MicrosoftDocs/win32/desktop-src/VML/msdn-online-vector-markup-language-object-model-reference.md

 </tr>
 <tr class="even">
 <td>MiterLimit</td>
-<td>[Length](msdn-online-vml-vglength.md).
+<td><a href="msdn-online-vml-vglength">Length</a>.
 The maximum distance between the inner point and outer point of a joint.
 This number is a multiple of the thickness of the line.
 Ranges from 0 to 32,767.</td>
 </tr>
 <tr class="odd">
 <td>On</td>